Number one: You have plenty of time.

 You Have Plenty of Time

-If you are in your forties, you’ve probably logged more than 20 years of experience in your industry.
+If you are in your 40s, you’ve probably logged more than 20 years of experience in your industry.
 But you still have another 20 years to do something you’ve never done before.

 Don’t Be Trapped by Your Current Title or Skill Set

-By your forties, you’ve probably mastered the skills required for your current job.
+By your 40s, you’ve probably mastered the skills required for your current job.
 I like to call these skills your “know-whats.”
 It’s easy to think those skills are all you know.